luqmanMohammed/eventsrunner-k8s-sensor/README.md

 Events Runner executor can be used to forward the events to the Events Runner server to be processed.
 Executor supports both mTLS and JWT authentication methodologies to authenticate with the Events Runner server.
 Events are forwarded to the following endpoint of the Events Runner server: `<EventsRunnerBaseURL>/api/v1/events`.

+Authentication methodology can be configured using the `AuthType` ([configurable](#31-sensor-configuration)) config.

 #### 4.3.1. mTLS authentication
 > Required Configs: `CaCertPath`, `ClientCertPath` and `ClientKeyPath`

 mTLS authentication is used to authenticate with the Events Runner server.
-Sensor will use the provided client cert and key to authenticate with the Events Runner server.
-Sensor will use the provided CA cert to validate the server's certificate.
+The sensor will use the provided client cert and key to authenticate with the Events Runner server.
+The sensor will use the provided CA cert to validate the server's certificate.

 #### 4.3.2.
 JWT authentication
 > Required Configs: `JWTToken`

 JWT authentication is used to authenticate with the Events Runner server.
-Sensor will use the provided JWT token to authenticate with the Events Runner server.
+The sensor will use the provided JWT token to authenticate with the Events Runner server.
 Token will be added as a Bearer token in the request Authorization header.
-Sensor will use the provided via `CACertPath` to validate the server's certificate if the sever is exposing a TLS enabled endpoint.
+The sensor will utilize the CA cert provided via `CACertPath` to validate the server's certificate if it's exposing a TLS enabled endpoint.

 ---